Director: Dr. Tabitha Hart

 For tips and advice on finding internships, preparing resumes & cover letters, preparing for job interviews, and negotiating the terms of an internship, see the SJSU Career Center website.

 Where should I look for internship opportunities?

-Join COMM Central on Canvas for more internship opportunities, as well as the SJSU COMM group on LinkedIn.
+You can also find open positions by joining COMM Central on Canvas as well as the SJSU COMM group on LinkedIn.

 How many units can I get for my internship?

 Each 1 unit of COMM credit (COMM 198, COMM 190, COMM 291) equals 50 hours of internship work.

 2 units = 100 hours

 4 units = 200 hours